Hearts United with Haiti

-Both Crystal and her daughter Emily traveled to Haiti much in those first few months to serve wherever needed to help with locating children still missing from the relocation, help with transition, etc...
-This ended up involving moving to the guest quarters at Life is Wealth Orphanage in Port au Prince (the capital)- the location where the girls had been taken.
+Both Crystal and her daughter Emily traveled to Haiti much in those first few months to serve wherever needed to help with locating children still missing from the original orphanage closing, help with transition, etc...
+This ended included moving to the guest quarters at Life is Wealth Orphanage in Port au Prince (the capital)- the location where the girls had been taken.
 Daily medical care was given to the children (wounds cleaned and dressed, medication distributed, vitamins and protein shakes given daily, etc... ).
 What seemed like a short term assignment to help some girls/children through a rough time developed into partnership with the pastor of this orphanage which lasted from November 2011 until May 2018.
 But, over that time (and through many experiences) we realized that we could no longer be part in any way of keeping children from their biological families or placed with foster families.